tensorchord/pgvecto.rs-docs/src/use-cases/hybrid-search.md

 :::

 You could use full text search and vector search together in a single query, with the help of `pgvecto.rs`.
+In this example, we create a table named `items` with two columns: `content` and `embedding`.
+The column `content` is of type `text`, and the column `embedding` is of type `vector(3)`.
+We insert four items into the table:

 ```sql
 CREATE TABLE items (